What is the first step setting price?

 The gold standard of product pricing is cost-plus pricing.
+There’s also product planning.
 It’s the old selling price formula of taking your product’s cost and multiplying it by the desired profit margin as a percentage of that cost.
 Cost-plus pricing is considered one of the main methods in the product pricing industry.
 It refers to the basic formula for calculating selling prices, which is as follows: take your product cost and multiply it by the desired profit margin expressed as a percentage of that cost.

 Because the product’s price is based on the value it gives to the consumer — not just the raw cost plus margin — value-based pricing is a little more ambiguous than the other strategies we’ve looked at.
 Because value is often subjective, brands at the top of the market may charge much greater rates for a similar product.
 Value-based pricing is a little more difficult to define than the other pricing techniques we’ve discussed thus far because the value determines the product’s price to the consumer rather than the raw cost plus margin.
 Because value is highly subjective, brands at the top of the market may charge significantly higher fees for a product that is objectively equivalent to a lower-priced competitor.

 Target costing is almost the polar opposite of cost-plus pricing in terms of approach.
 It is more concerned with developing a target cost than a target price.
 Using target costing, a product’s goal cost price is calculated by subtracting the intended profit margin from a target market price to arrive at a goal cost price.

 The first step in determining the pricing of your product or service definition is to define your product or service.

 How To Calculate Your First Step Setting Price